 1- Buckingham Palace

-The hub of the British Royal Empire, Buckingham Palace is a drawcard for anyone visiting the nation’s capital.
+Of all the royal palaces in London, Buckingham Palace is a hub of the British Royal Empire and a drawcard for anyone visiting the nation’s capital.

 The London residence of the Queen, Buckingham Palace became the centre of court during the rule of Queen Victoria in 1837 and has been home to the Kings and Queens of England ever since.